-10.0 Summary and Recommendations
+9.0 Summary and Recommendations

-The Case Manager has comprehensively reviewed this renewal application, has inspected the facility, and has confirmed that the City of Winston-Salem, Hanes Mill Road Landfill (HMRLF) is compliant to all Federal, State, and Local requirements.
-The reviewer's signature certifies, and recommends that the renewed Title V Operating Permit #00913-TV-6 be issued forthwith to HMRLF upon successful completion of EPA review.
-The permit will become effective upon the actual issue date of XX/XX/2019, with its expiration/renewal date remaining December 3, 2023.
+The Case Manager has comprehensively reviewed and incorporated all known amendments, has recently inspected the facility, and has confirmed that the City of Winston-Salem, Hanes Mill Road Landfill (HMRLF) is compliant to all Federal, State, and Local requirements.
+The reviewer's signature certifies, and recommends that the amended Title V Operating Permit #00913-TV-8 be issued forthwith to HMRLF.
+The permit will become effective upon the actual issue date of December 2, 2023, with an expiration date of December 2, 2028.

-Reviewed By: Date Completed: Approved By: Date Approved:
+Reviewed By: Date Completed:

+Approved By: Date Approved:

+Approved by Date Approved.